Post Reading Review

 Zaroff tells Rainsford he hunts the most dangerous game on his island, people.
 Rainsford is mortified when he is chosen to become the most dangerous game in Zaroff’s most dangerous game.
 Zaroff has several chances to kill Rainsford, yet chooses not to.
 Zaroff appears to have won the game, but Rainsford jumps off a cliff, swims to the other side of the island, and beats Zaroff back to his mansion, where he feeds Zaroff to his dogs.

-Teaching Literary Devices
+Teaching Literary Devices (5 out of 5)

 The following literary devices are worthy of discussion: